-Management Summary Narrative
+Cover Letter & Management Summary Narrative (1-2 Pages)

-(1-2 Pages)

-- Identify the number of years in business, a brief historical summary of the firm, location of primary office, and information regarding the firm's mission or corporate philosophy. - Does the firm have familiarity with Tennessee, Memphis, and/or the four (4) target areas?
-If so, briefly describe. - Provide examples of experience in providing similar consulting services to governmental or non-profit entities.
+- Identify the number of years in business, a brief historical summary of the firm, location of primary office, and information regarding the firm's mission or corporate philosophy. - Provide examples of experience in providing similar consulting services to governmental or nonprofit entities.

-Specialized Expertise of Team Members

-(1 Page per Team Member/Subconsultant that will be assigned to the project)
+Specialized Expertise of Team Members (1 Page per Team Member/Subconsultant that will be assigned to the project)